 What is a crypto dusting attack?

-A crypto dusting attack involves sending a small amount of cryptocurrency, referred to as dust, to multiple crypto wallet addresses.
-These transactions are often sent at similar intervals or in quick succession and may involve tiny fractions of a cryptocurrency unit, such as 0.00000546 BTC or 0.001 ETH.
-The attack aims to connect the receiver's addresses with other addresses, potentially revealing their real-world identity and links to centralized exchanges and other platforms the target uses.
+A crypto dusting attack involves sending a small amount of cryptocurrency, referred to as dust, to your crypto wallet address.
+These transactions are often sent at similar intervals, in quick succession or timed to happen whenever you interact with your wallet.

 Why dusting attacks are dangerous

-Attackers can use crypto dusting attacks to send phishing emails to affected users.
+Malicious actors can also take it further by use crypto dusting attacks to send phishing emails to affected users.
 They study the transaction patterns of targeted wallets and send phishing emails disguised as legitimate cryptocurrency exchanges or wallet providers.

 These emails may request that users click a malicious link or connect their Web3 wallets to update or verify their account details.
 The user unknowingly surrenders their wallet and assets to the bad actor by clicking these links.
 Be cautious and thoroughly research requests for account information to avoid falling victim to attacks.